Outreach Basket Auction is in the works

 Then, go to the Conference Room Café for coffee, cider, donuts or coffeecake.
 When the drawings begin, you can cheer for those who win.
 Who knows?
 One of those winners may be you.

 The mission of the Basket Auction is to benefit nonprofit organizations.
-In the past, it has donated to such nonprofits as All Faiths Food Bank backpack for Kids program, South County Food Pantry, Loveland Center, and Women’s Resource Center.
+In the past, it has donated to such nonprofits as the All Faiths Food Bank Backpack for Kids program, South County Food Pantry, Loveland Center and Women’s Resource Center.

+In order for this event to be successful, lots and lots of baskets and participants are needed.
+The following is a list of ideas for baskets that anyone interested in preparing can donate.
+Feel free to use a basket or any other container to create your own unique donation.
+Basket-wrapping cellophane is available at dollar stores, or you may bring your basket to the church on Friday, Nov.
+8, and have it wrapped for $2.

+List of possible items includes: books; varieties of tea and coffee; golf items, car care, and cleaning supplies; gardening supplies including plants, seeds, seedlings, gardening tools; gift cards for merchandise or services; cash; state-themed goodies; kitchen/dining linens; supplies to make a meal; doll clothes; small toys; games; craft supplies; knitting yarn and crochet supplies; Christmas cards and wrapping supplies; colorful/seasonal paper napkins and paper plates.

 For more information, call the church office, 941-496-6741.